Stamped/Stamped/internal/projects/bulleit/TestFlightSDK/README.txt

                 sigaction(SIGBUS, &newSignalAction, NULL);
                 // Call takeOff after install your own unhandled exception and signal handlers [TestFlight takeOff:@"Insert your Team Token here"];
-                // continue with your application intialization
+                // continue with your application initialization
             }

 You do not need to add the above code if your application does not use exception handling already.